owl4ce/dotfiles/README.md

 This started since the COVID-19 pandemic [..](https://github.com/owl4ce/dotfiles/wiki/My-Linux-Ricing-Journey) the story is too long, what's clear is that I always improvise everything from day-to-day, month-to-month, and year-to-year.
-My main philosophy in building this is as a minimal replacement for "bloated" Desktop Environment without any desktop decorations such as widgets, but customizable to users' taste with an overall theme based on my [unnamed color palette](./.Xresources#L76-L95) and easily switchable themes along with fashions.
+My main philosophy in crafting this is as a minimal replacement for "bloated" Desktop Environment without any desktop decorations such as widgets, but customizable to users' taste with an overall theme based on my [unnamed color palette](./EXTRA_JOYFUL/.config/inkscape/palettes/Joyful-Desktop.gpl) and easily switchable themes along with fashions.

 I learned a lot about \*NIX because of this too, so I'm really grateful for that.
 I really hope that everyone can learn open-source especially in \*NIX environment such as GNU/Linux and can leave the world of "pirated software" completely, which is in very poor condition, especially among Microsoft Windows consumers.

 If you feel happy, give this a **star**.
-If there's a problem with the configuration (please check previous issues if any), you can create an [issue](https://github.com/owl4ce/dotfiles/issues) or if you want to [discuss](https://github.com/owl4ce/dotfiles/discussions).
+If there's problem with the configuration (please check previous issues if any), you can create an [issue](https://github.com/owl4ce/dotfiles/issues) or if you want to [discuss](https://github.com/owl4ce/dotfiles/discussions).
 Thanks for your attention!